Kotlin/KEEP/proposals/KEEP-0394-jvm-expose-boxed.md

 - If a declaration has a `@JvmName` annotation, that should appear only in the _unboxed_ variant, which is the one whose name is affected.
 - If a declaration has a `@JvmExposeBoxed` annotation, that should appear only in the _boxed_ variant.

 Furthermore, `@JvmExposeBoxed` annotations on classes "travel" to the declarations within it.
-As a result, both annotation processors and runtime reflection see `@JvmExposeBoxed` both in the class and in each individual operation.
+As a result, both annotation processors and runtime reflection see `@JvmExposeBoxed` only on each individual operation.

 ### Other design choices